 OPDIVO can cause immune-mediated hepatitis.
 Monitor patients for abnormal liver tests prior to and periodically during treatment.
 Administer corticosteroids for Grade 2 or greater transaminase elevations.
 For patients without HCC, withhold OPDIVO for Grade 2 and permanently discontinue OPDIVO for Grade 3 or 4.
-For patients with HCC, withhold OPDIVO and administer corticosteroids if AST/ALT is within normal limits at baseline and increases to > 3 and up to 5 times the upper limit of normal (ULN), if AST/ALT is > 1 and up to 3 times ULN at baseline and increases to > 5 and up to 10 times the ULN, and if AST/ALT is > 3 and up to 5 times ULN at baseline and increases to > 8 and up to 10 times the ULN.
-Permanently discontinue OPDIVO and administer corticosteroids if AST or ALT increases to > 10 times the ULN or total bilirubin increases > 3 times the ULN.
+For patients with HCC, withhold OPDIVO and administer corticosteroids if AST/ALT is within normal limits at baseline and increases to >3 and up to 5 times the upper limit of normal (ULN), if AST/ALT is >1 and up to 3 times ULN at baseline and increases to >5 and up to 10 times the ULN, and if AST/ALT is >3 and up to 5 times ULN at baseline and increases to >8 and up to 10 times the ULN.
+Permanently discontinue OPDIVO and administer corticosteroids if AST or ALT increases to >10 times the ULN or total bilirubin increases >3 times the ULN.
 In patients receiving OPDIVO monotherapy, immune-mediated hepatitis occurred in 1.8% (35/1994) of patients.
-In patients receiving OPDIVO with YERVOY, immune-mediated hepatitis occurred in 13% (51/407) of patients.
+In patients receiving OPDIVO 1 mg/kg with YERVOY 3 mg/kg, immune-mediated hepatitis occurred in 13% (51/407) of patients.
+In patients receiving OPDIVO 3 mg/kg with YERVOY 1 mg/kg, immune-mediated hepatitis occurred in 7% (38/547) of patients.